•

 • Universal Design for Learning (UDL) is an instructional mindset that acknowledges the variability of all learners and seeks to remove barriers to learning by providing multiple means of engagement, representation, action and expression.
 UDL strengthens the universal instruction provided for all students by intentionally designing a learning environment to be more accessible and inclusive for diverse student learners.

 UDL was introduced to all CVUSD teachers during a full day of professional learning in August 2019.
 This kickoff event featured a keynote address by renowned author and practitioner Dr. Katie Novak.
 This training was followed up in November 2019 when all teachers worked collaboratively to determine barriers to student learning and then apply the UDL Guidelines as grade-level or content area departments.
 Continued training has been provided since the launch of UDL in CVUSD through additional teacher collaboration, district-led training for administrators, principal-led training for school sites, and through continual "UDL Learning Walks", in which teams of educators observe their colleagues' classrooms to identify and discuss the applications of UDL.
+In the 2024-2025 school year, CVUSD engaged in partnership with the California Association of Bilingual Education (CABE) to offer ongoing training on Universal Design for Learning (UDL).

 Multi Tiered System of Supports (MTSS)